cosmoskaluga/De-novo-transcriptome-assembly-HW/HW.md

 ![**Figure 2**.
 Uploading an assembly to gVolante](gVolante1.png)

-Select `Coding/transcribed (nucleotide)` sequence type and `BUSCO v5` as a pipeline to use.
+▶ Select `Coding/transcribed (nucleotide)` sequence type and `BUSCO v5` as a pipeline to use.
 Select "Tetrapoda" as an ortholog set for `BUSCO v5`.
+Then click on 'Start your analysis'.

 ![**Figure 3**.
 Setting up ortholog database to search in](gVolante2.png)